manosim/mocr/README.md

 mockNextResponses([{ id: '123' }, { id: '456' }]);
 ```

-Similar to `mockNextResponse` but expects and array of data.
+Similar to `mockNextResponse` but expects an array of data.
 The data will be return for each response in the order they appear in the array.

 ## License